OUR COMMITMENT TO DIVERSITY

 Our commitment to being a diverse and inclusive place to work is at the core of our vision and our values.
 The firms that combined to form Hogan Lovells each have a long history of being committed to recruiting, retaining, and promoting lawyers and others with diverse backgrounds and experiences.
 We believe that promoting diversity is simply the right thing to do and is an integral part of Hogan Lovells.
 We believe that a culture of inclusion, which respects and values the diversity of all our people, significantly enhances our ability to provide excellent legal services to our clients.
 DIVERSITY POLICY STATEMENT

-Our success as a global firm depends on our ability to attract and retain the brightest, and to foster a work environment where people of all backgrounds and experiences can reach their full potential, regardless of such factors as race, ethnicity, religion, national origin, gender, age, sexual orientation or disability.
+Our success as a global firm depends on our ability to attract and retain the brightest, and to foster a work environment where people of all backgrounds and experiences can reach their full potential, regardless of such factors as gender, race, ethnicity, religion, national origin, gender identity or expression, age, sexual orientation, or disability.
 To ensure that we embrace diversity fully at Hogan Lovells, our policy is to: